PixarAnimationStudios/windoo/README.md

-# Windu - a colleague of Kenobi
+# Windoo - a colleague of Kenobi

-Windu provides a Ruby interface to the REST API of the [Jamf Title Editor](https://docs.jamf.com/title-editor/documentation/About_Title_Editor.html), formerly known as 'Kinobi'.
+Windoo provides a Ruby interface to the REST API of the [Jamf Title Editor](https://docs.jamf.com/title-editor/documentation/About_Title_Editor.html), formerly known as 'Kinobi'.

 It works very much like [ruby-jss](http://pixaranimationstudios.github.io/ruby-jss/index.html), with a huge, important difference: